Topics:

 Lake Anita

-Black Crappie - Slow.
+Black Crappie - Fair: Early morning bite has been good, but lots of fish under 9-inches.
+Sorting is needed.
 Bluegill - Good: Troll or drift small jigs tipped with a crawler.
-Channel Catfish - Fair: Try cut bait fished from the jetties in the south arm of the lake.
+Channel Catfish - No report: Try cut bait fished from the jetties in the south arm of the lake.
 Largemouth Bass - Fair.

 Meadow Lake

-Water clarity is 3 feet.
-Black Crappie - No Report: Good population of 10-inch black crappie.
+Black Crappie - Slow: Good population of 10-inch black crappie.
 Bluegill - Fair: Catch 8-inch bluegill around the cedar tree piles.
 Largemouth Bass - Slow: Cast to the tree piles in the lake.

 Prairie Rose Lake